arguello/arguello.github.io/_posts/2015-02-10-deploy-a-racket-web-app.md

 So, now I have a server, and my DNS is handled; but how do I get my Racket Web App up for public consumption?

 ###Apache
-I had mapped my domain name to my droplet, but not to my Racket Web Server - and I wasn't sure that I wanted the public to have direct access to it.
+I had mapped my domain name to my droplet, but set the Racket Web Server to listen on localhost - I wasn't sure that I wanted the public to have direct access to it.

 A quick Google search led me to <a href="http://docs.racket-lang.org/web-server-internal/Troubleshooting_and_Tips.html" target="_blank">The Racket Web Server Troubleshooting and Tips</a> page, which has a section on using Apache to proxy requests to a Racket Web Server.
 Ooh, proxies!

-Now, <a href="http://en.wikipedia.org/wiki/Apache_HTTP_Server" target="_blank">Apache</a> is awesome - it has remained the most popular HTTP server since April 1996.
-In 2009, it became the first web server software to serve more than 100 million websites.
+Now, <a href="http://en.wikipedia.org/wiki/Apache_HTTP_Server" target="_blank">Apache</a> is awesome - it has remained the most popular HTTP server since April 1996, and in 2009 it became the first web server software to serve more than 100 million websites.
 In my case, however, using Apache would be like stuffing 10 pounds in a 5 pound sack.

 In some circles, <a href="http://nginx.org/en/" target="_blank">nginx</a> is the undisputed king of reverse proxy servers.
 Its lightweight, performant, and scalable; and its known for having low memory usage - which makes it great for a VPS.
 And I'm hosting my site on a VPS.